caussourd/public-cloudformation-templates/README.md

 - 1 Security group for the RDS DB instance (optional)

    The EC2 instance is authorized
    The CIDR (parameter ExternalIP) is authorized

+- 2 CloudWatch alarms for the RDS instance

+   CPU Utilization
+   Freeable Space

 ### What this template doesn't do